Sentinal920/GTU-Web-Scraper/README.md

 # GTU-Web-Scraper
+GTU's website hangs when student result is declared, webscraper helps in load balancing and student don't have to wait for GTU's website to load when results are declared.
-GTU Web Scraper, intentionally made so students don't have to wait for GTU's website to load when results are declared.
+GTU Web Scraper, that fetches GTU Students result, their grade history per semester, generate report per semester and can also fetch result of passout students.
+It is intentionally made so students don't have to wait for GTU's website to load when results are declared.

 # Requirements
 #### Windows (x64 bit)